vlandham/new_monsters/_poems/90_draw_cats.md

 She heard feet or paws.
 Shuffling closer in the dark night.

-The noises drew closer, her fear **
+She had to hide not wanting to be found.
 Whatever the creature,
 It wasn't her teacher.
-No human made such growling uncanny.
+No human made such a terrible sounds

 Terrified by what might be in store,
 As her cats looked on,